More efficient learning with a pre-course assessment

 Skip the lessons the user demonstrates competency in

 The pre-course assessment helps us to understand the individual learner’s strengths.
 If the learner demonstrates competency in a particular topic, we won’t force the learner to re-learn those concepts again, reducing the time the learner must spend on your course.

 More thorough lessons to fill the knowledge gaps

 Similarly, the assessment identifies the learner’s weaknesses.
 The learning management system may then choose to present additional information about that topic for a more thorough learning experience.

 Bonus: pre-course assessment improves engagement too

-It’s no secret that some e-learning courses are a bit boring and engagement suffers as a result; this is particularly true within the employee or compliance training space.
+It’s no secret that some e-learning courses can be boring when they don’t challenge their learners, and it’s the learners suffers as a result; this is particularly true within the employee or compliance training space.
 However, by treating learners as individuals and tailoring the course to their needs, engagement naturally rises.